qmul-ceg/eldbdocs/docs/Connection/Setting_Up_VPN_Access.md

 These files will enable you to setup a connection to the CEG-VPN3 using a VPN client (OpenVPN Client or Tunnelblick) + authentication using an OTP authorisation phone app (eg 2FAS, Microsoft Authenticator, Authy etc).
 This is slightly different to the Duo Mobile 'PUSH' method that was used for CEG-VPN2, but will probably be familiar from other OTP authorisations.

 ## Setup your OTP authenticator
-You will need an [[Required_Software#OTP Authenticator|OTP Authenticator]] installed on your smart phone.
+You will need an [OTP Authenticator](/Connecting/Required_Software/#OTP-Authenticator) installed on your smart phone.
 In your OTP app:

 - Open the {USERNAME}.png file to display the QR code.
 - Follow the instructions specific to your OTP Authenticator app to add a new account or service using the QR code.